General Requirements for Admission

 Applicants 21 years of age or older on Registration Day, who have been away from formal education for a minimum of two years and who can demonstrate their ability to undertake college-level studies are eligible to complete the application process.
 Each applicant will be considered on an individual basis.

-All Mature Students Applicants are required to provide an Official Transcript showing completion of an ELA 30-1 or ELA 30-2 or their equivalencies (Grade 12 English) before they may be admitted to a Diploma or Degree Program of Study.
+All Mature Students Applicants are required to provide an Official Transcript showing completion of (Grade 12 English) or their equivalencies before they may be admitted to a Diploma or Degree Program of Study.

-The best option is to present results of standardized testing, such as Provincial Departmental results, ACT or SAT.
+The best option is to present results of standardized testing, such as Provincial Departmental results, ACT with a minumum score of 20, SAT with a minimum score of 900, or GED with a minimum score of 500.

 Home schooled applicants are welcome to apply and will be assessed on an individual basis.
 There are various options to choose from to meet the required entrance requirements.